humanmade/authorship/README.md

 ### For development use

 * Clone this repo into your plugins directory
+* Ensure you have Composer v2 and Node v16 installed
 * Install the dependencies:
   `composer install && npm install`
 * Start the dev server:
   `npm run start`

 ## Design Decisions